-A100-A199: Freshman-level, lower-division courses.
+- A100-A199: Freshman-level, lower-division courses.
 Applicable to certificates, associate and baccalaureate degrees.
 These courses introduce a field of knowledge and/or develop basic skills.
 Generally foundation or survey courses.

-A200-A299: Sophomore-level, lower-division courses.
+- A200-A299: Sophomore-level, lower-division courses.
 Applicable to certificate, associate and baccalaureate degrees.
 Courses provide more depth than 100 level and/or build upon them.
 May connect foundation or survey courses with advanced work in a given field, require previous college experiences, or develop advanced skills.

-A400-A499: Senior-level, upper-division courses.
-Applicable to associate and baccalaureate degrees.
+- A400-A499: Senior-level, upper-division courses.
+Applicable to baccalaureate degrees, in accordance with degree requirements.
 May also be applied to graduation requirements for some master’s degrees with prior approval of the student’s Graduate Study Committee.
-Courses may be applied to only one degree or certificate program.
+However, a student may not apply a course to both a baccalaureate and a master’s degree.
 Courses require the ability to analyze, synthesize, compare and contrast, research, create, innovate, develop, elaborate, transform, and/or apply course materials to solving complex programs.

-A500-A599: Professional development courses.
+- A500-A599: Professional development courses.
 Not applicable to any degree requirements (even by petition).
 Restricted to pass/no pass grading system.
 (For purposes of tuition, these courses are considered graduate-level.)

-A600-A699: Graduate-level, upper-division courses.
+- A600-A699: Graduate-level, upper-division courses.
 Applicable to master’s degrees with approval of the student’s Graduate Study Committee.
 With prior approval, may also be used to meet graduation requirements for some baccalaureate degrees by petition.
 May not be applied to both a baccalaureate and a master’s degree.
 Courses require rigorous analysis, synthesis, and research skills.

 The following second and third digits of course numbers are used for specific types of courses:

-92: seminars and workshops
+- 92: Seminars and workshops

-93: special topics courses, offered once only
+- 93: Special topics courses, offered once only

-95: practicums, internships, and cooperative education
+- 95: Practica, internships, community-based learning or cooperative education

-97: independent study
+- 97: Independent study

-98: individual research
+- 98: Individual research